Helping Caregivers of System-Involved Youth Navigate Common Caregiving Struggles

 Training Description

 This training provides practical tools and trauma-informed approaches to help caregivers of system-involved youth navigate common caregiving struggles such as emotional dysregulation, behavioral challenges, communication barriers, and caregiver compassion fatigue.
 Participants will explore the intersection of trauma, attachment, and system involvement, gaining a deeper understanding of how compassion fatigue and adversity affect both caregivers and youth.
-Through lecture, discussion, and case application, attendees will learn strategies for fostering resilience, improving caregiver–youth relationships, and enhancing stability within caregiving systems.
-Emphasis will be placed on developing collaborative, strengths-based approaches that support long-term healing and relational growth.
+Through lecture, discussion, and case application, attendees will learn strategies for fostering resilience, strengthening caregiver–youth relationships, and enhancing stability for system-involved youth within caregiving systems.
+Emphasis will be placed on developing collaborative, strengths-based approaches that support long-term healing, relational growth, and positive outcomes for system-involved youth.

 Learning Objectives